R Volantis

 R Volantis is a single variable star in the southern circumpolar constellation Volans.
-It has an average apparent magnitude of 8.7, making it readily visible in amateur telescopes but not to the naked eye.
+It has an apparent magnitude of around 8.7 at its maxima, making it readily visible in amateur telescopes but not to the naked eye.
+At its minimum brightness, it may be as faint as magnitude 13.9.
 The object is relatively far at a distance of about 2,300 light years but is drifting closer with a radial velocity of -5 km/s.